RLNT/sinus-holiday-groups/CONFIGURATION.md

 *Details*:
 - required option | default value: `none`
 - enter the year
+- this option is only shown if you selected `Once` for the *Annually*

 *Info*:
 - defines the year for the date
-- this option will be ignored if you selected `Once` for *Annually*
 - if it's not possible to form a valid date, the whole section will be skipped
 </details>
 <details>